 DSCP tags in packets are useful for letting network appliances know how to prioritize traffic.
 For example, it’s common that RTP traffic (audio) in a VoIP call gets a DSCP tag of 46.
-This allows you to set up custom traffic shaping rules that would allocate more bandwidth for VoIP calls so that your call qualiy
+This allows you to set up custom traffic shaping rules that would prioritize your voice traffic and increase your overall call quality.

-Prior to Windows Vista / Server 2008, Windows allowed software developers to set the QoS tags on traffic.
-However, if packets weren’t tagged correctly it could cause issue for network administrators that suddenly found that they were prioritizing file sharing applications instead of bandwidth sensitive applications such as VoIP.
+Prior to Windows Vista / Server 2008, Windows allowed software developers to set the Quality of Service (QoS) tags on traffic.
+However, if packets weren’t tagged correctly it could cause issues for network administrators that suddenly found that they were prioritizing file sharing applications instead of bandwidth sensitive applications such as VoIP.

 With the release of Vista / Server 2008, Microsoft began to overwrite any DSCP values that were set by applications and set them to 0, basically it didn’t trust software to set those values.
 Because of this there are some settings that you need to modify so that your traffic gets tagged appropriately.

 For more information, see Microsoft’s Quality of Service (QoS) Policy

 If you use a Windows PC that is not connected to a domain, you should follow the instructions in this step.

 Modifying this registry setting will allow you to specify the QoS setting that will be used based on Group Policy settings that you configure.

 HKEY_LOCAL_MACHINE > CurrentControlSet > Services > tcpip > QoS

 The QoS Key may not exist.
 If it does not, then you’ll need to right click on tcpip and select “New Key“.
 Type in the name as “QoS“.

 Once complete, select the QoS key and if it doesn’t already exist then create a new string value called “Do not use NLA“.
 Set the value to “1“.